jamesplease/fi-calc-guide/src/configuration/portfolio.md

 Presently, FI Calc supports entering three kinds of assets: equities, bonds, and cash.

 > Do you own real estate?
-Create
-> [Additional Income](/configuration/additional-income/) to factor in earnings
+Create [Income](/configuration/income/) to factor in
-> from your investment properties.
+> earnings from your investment properties.

 You're also able to specify whether you intend to rebalance your portfolio or not, and also if your allocation mix should change over time (a "glide path").